Beanies

 A repeat order should move through a clear sequence: spec review, quote, artwork confirmation, pre-production approval, production, packing, and shipment.
 Each step lowers risk for the next one.
 If the supplier gets a clean history of the last order, quoting is faster.
 If artwork is already approved, pre-production is lighter.
 If carton counts and packing are fixed, the job is easier to control.

 Lead time stretches as soon as the program changes.
-Yarn colors may need re-dyeing, label art may need retooling, or the job may need a different production slot.
+Yarn colors may need re-dyeing, label art may need retooling, recycled-content paperwork may need review, or the job may need a different production slot.
 Plan backward from the delivery date, not forward from the PO date, and lock custom packaging or retailer-specific marks before production starts.
 If you need a broader reference for packaging operations, Packaging Institute resources can help frame internal review.

 How to Keep Color, Artwork, and Sizing Consistent Batch to Batch